bplmaps/lmec-main-site/content/articles/howdy-realtors.md

 [^104f]: Hornsby, Stephen J. 2017. *Picturing America: the Golden Age of Pictorial Maps*.
 Chicago, IL: The University of Chicago Press, pp. 186.
 [^1a46]: As of 1950, the term REALTOR® was trademarked with the US Patent Office by the National Association of REALTORS®.
 In this article, for ease of reading, I'm simply going to type "Realtor."
-[^f26f]: Hornstein, Jeffery.
+[^f26f]: Hornstein, Jeffrey.
 2005. *A Nation of Realtors®: A Cultural History of the Twentieth-Century American Middle Class"*.
 Durham, NC: Duke University Press, pp. 13-15.
 [^f965]: Hornstein, p.
 32-35.
 [^dd30]: It's worth noting that the 1926 convention came just five years after a white mob's destruction of "Black Wall Street" in [Tulsa's Greenwood neighborhood](https://www.history.com/topics/roaring-twenties/tulsa-race-massacre), more commonly known as the Tulsa Race Massacre.
 [^fc47]: The depiction of the Native American man on the cartouche is consistent with [noble savage](https://en.wikipedia.org/wiki/Noble_savage) stereotypes that were common at this time.